Ahmed-Arafat10/Linux-Documentation/Linux Session #1.md

 ```
 cd ./Downloads
 ```
 > ./Download means from cur.
-Dir. go to Dowload
+Dir. go to Download

 - Open manual for specific command
 ```